Tools and Materials

 Backyard putting greens can benefit golfers in a variety of ways.
 The amount of focus you’ll have while practicing in your own backyard is just the tip of the iceberg.
 By installing putting green turf in your backyard, you could save money on lawn care at home and greens fees at golf courses.
 There’s always value in convenience — and nothing is more convenient than teeing off on a Sunday morning in your pajamas.

-Putting green installations require special consideration during the install so the green functions as intended.
+Putting green installations require special consideration during the installation so the green functions as intended.
 Seek out extra information from the manufacturer about proper procedure and the best products and accessories for your project.

 Outdoor Play Areas for Kids